MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 ```

 ### Step 4: Create an agent with the Azure AI Search tool enabled
-Change the model to the one you have deployed in your workspace.
+Change the model to the one deployed in your project.
 You can find the model name in the Azure AI Foundry under the **Models** tab.
 You can also change the name and instructions of the agent to suit your needs.
 ```python
 agent = project_client.agents.create_agent(
     model="gpt-4o-mini",